Table of Contents

 Identifying Overgrown Hooves

 Identifying overgrown hooves requires a trained eye.
-One of the first signs is that the animal starts putting her weight differently and shows this in how she stands and walks.
+One of the first signs is that the animal starts putting her weight differently, which is shown in how she stands and walks.

 Common signs when the overgrowing has started include difficulty walking, an unusual gait, and swollen or painful areas around the hoof.
 In severe cases, the hoof may overgrow to the point of curling over, which can easily be detected through visual inspection.